 Changes in premium levels attributable to rate changes also directly affect the profitability of the Exchange and have a direct bearing on our management fee.
 Pricing actions contemplated or taken by the Exchange are subject to various regulatory requirements of the states in which it operates.
 The pricing actions already implemented, or to be implemented, have an effect on the market competitiveness of the Exchange's insurance products.
-Such pricing actions, and those of the Exchange's competitors, could affect the ability of the Exchange's agents to retain and attract new business; additionally, exposure reductions and/or changes in mix of business as a result of post-pandemic economic conditions or other significant unexpected events could impact the average direct and affiliated assumed premium written by the Exchange, as customers may reduce coverages.
-Future premiums could also be impacted by changes resulting from the continued inflationary trends and potential regulatory changes resulting from the COVID-19 pandemic, among others.
-The extent of the impact to the Exchange's premiums and our management fee cannot be estimated with a high degree of certainty at this time given the ongoing developments related to supply chain disruptions and current inflationary trends.
-See also Part I, Item 1A.
-"Risk Factors" contained within this report.
+Such pricing actions, and those of the Exchange's competitors, could affect the ability of the Exchange's agents to retain and attract new business.
+We expect the Exchange's pricing actions in 2023 to result in an increase in direct written premiums in 2024; however, exposure reductions and/or changes in mix of business as a result of economic conditions could impact the average direct and affiliated assumed premium written by the Exchange, as customers may reduce coverages.